Composite bonding is often described as one of the most conservative cosmetic dental treatments – especially compared to veneers or crowns.

 Yes.
 Even older bonding can usually be removed or replaced – although older resin may require more careful reduction if it has worn or integrated along the edges.

-Does bonding removal weaken the tooth?
+Does composite bonding removal weaken the tooth?

 Not when done properly.
 The main factor that affects tooth strength is how much natural structure was removed during the original treatment – which is usually minimal for bonding.